 Environmental drivers pose low risk to shark stocks.
 The main external risk to the viability of the TDGDLF is the introduction of Commonwealth Marine Parks (South-west Marine Parks Network introduced July 2018), State Marine Parks and ASL closures, which exclude the use of demersal gillnet and demersal longline in specific areas.
 The introduction of these spatial closures have resulted in the displacement of fishing effort which has implications for the interpretation of standardised catch rates.
-Moderate risk.
+These external drivers represent a moderate risk.